In this article, you learn what is Cochran boiler? And its parts, working principles, applications, advantages, and disadvantages of Cochran boiler.

 A manhole is provided for the cleaning, repairing, and inspecting of the boiler shell.

-The firebox and the combustion chamber are connected through a short pipe called flue pipes.
+The firebox and the combustion chamber are connected through a short pipe called flue pipe.
 The hot flue gases from the grate insert into the combustion chamber through the flue pipe.

 Read Also: What are the different Boiler Mountings and Accessories?